-- 1 for plastics is only 9-10%10 (Geyer et al. 2017; Saygin and Gielen 2021) and that for paper progressed - 2 from 34% in 1990 to 44% in 2000 and to over 50% in 2014-2018 (IEA 2020b). - 3 The limited impacts of material efficiency factors on industrial GHG emissions trends reflect the lack - 4 of integration of material efficiency in energy and climate policies which partly results from the - 5 inadequacy of monitored indicators to inform policy debates and set targets;11 lack of high-level political - 6 focus and industrial lobbying; uncoordinated policy across institutions and sequential nature of decision- - 7 making along supply chains; carbon pricing policy lock-in with upstream sectors failing to pass carbon - 8 costs on to downstream sectors (due to compensation mechanisms to reduce carbon leakage) and so - 9 have no incentives to exploit such options as light-weighting, reusing, re-manufacturing, recycling, - diverting scrap, extending product lives, using products more intensely, improving process yields, and - substituting materials (Skelton and Allwood 2017; Gonzalez Hernandez et al. 2018b; Hilton et al. 2018). - Poor progress with material efficiency is part of the reason why industrial GHG emissions are perceived - as 'hard to abate', and many industrial low-carbon trajectories to 2050 leave up to 40% of emissions in - place (Material Economics 2019; IEA 2021a).
-The importance of this factor activation rises as in-use - material stock is expected to scale up by a factor of 2.2-2.7 to reach 2215-2720 Gtonnes by 2050 - 16 (Krausmann et al. 2020).
-Material extraction in turn is expected to rise to 140-200 Gtonnes yr-1 by 2060 - 17 (Hertwich et al. 2020; OECD 2019a) providing unsustainable pressure on climate and environment and - calling for fundamental improvements in material productivity. - In 2014-2019, the average annual growth rate (AAGR) of global industrial energy use was 0.4% - 20 compared to 3.2% in 2000-2014, following new policies and trends, particularly demonstrated by - 21 China12 (IEA 2020b,d).
-Whatever metric is applied, industry (coal transformation, mining, quarrying, - manufacturing and construction) driven mostly by material production, dominates global energy - consumption.
-About two fifths of energy produced globally goes to industry, directly or indirectly. - 24 Direct energy use (including energy used in coal transformation) accounts for nearly 30% of total final - energy consumption.
-When supplemented by non-energy use, the share for the post AR5 period (2015- - 26 2019) stands on average close to 40% of final energy consumption, and at 28.5% of primary energy - 27 use.13 With an account of indirect energy use for the generation of power and centralized heat to be - consumed in industry, the latter scales up to 37%.
-Industrial energy use may be split by: material - 29 production and extraction (including coal transformation) 51% on average for 2015-2019, non-energy - use (mostly chemical feedstock) 22%14, and other energy use (equipment, machinery, food and tobacco, - textile, leather etc.) 27%.
-Energy use for material production and feedstock15 makes about three quarters - 32 (73%) of industrial energy consumption and is responsible for 77% of its increment in 2015-2019 (based - 33 on IEA (2021a)). - For over a century industrial energy efficiency improvements have partially offset growth in GHG - 35 emissions.
-Industrial energy use per ton of extracted materials (ores and building materials as a proxy
+The limited impacts of material efficiency factors on industrial GHG emissions trends reflect the lack of integration of material efficiency in energy and climate policies which partly results from the inadequacy of monitored indicators to inform policy debates and set targets;11 lack of high-level political focus and industrial lobbying; uncoordinated policy across institutions and sequential nature of decision-making along supply chains; carbon pricing policy lock-in with upstream sectors failing to pass carbon costs on to downstream sectors (due to compensation mechanisms to reduce carbon leakage) and so have no incentives to exploit such options as light-weighting, reusing, remanufacturing, recycling, diverting scrap, extending product lives, using products more intensely, improving process yields, and substituting materials (Skelton and Allwood 2017; Gonzalez Hernandez et al. 2018b; Hilton et al. 2018).
+Poor progress with material efficiency is part of the reason why industrial GHG emissions are perceived as 'hard to abate', and many industrial low-carbon trajectories to 2050 leave up to 40% of emissions in place (Material Economics 2019; IEA 2021a).
+The importance of this factor activation rises as in-use material stock is expected to scale up by a factor of 2.2-2.7 to reach 2215-2720 Gt by 2050 (Krausmann et al. 2020).
+Material extraction in turn is expected to rise to 140-200 Gt yr-1 by 2060 (OECD 2019a: Hertwich et al. 2020) providing unsustainable pressure on climate and environment and calling for fundamental improvements in material productivity.

+In 2014-2019, the average annual growth rate (AAGR) of global industrial energy use was 0.4% compared to 3.2% in 2000-2014, following new policies and trends, particularly demonstrated by

+China12 (IEA 2020b,d).
+Whatever metric is applied, industry (coal transformation, mining, quarrying, manufacturing and construction) driven mostly by material production, dominates global energy consumption.
+About two fifths of energy produced globally goes to industry, directly or indirectly.
+Direct energy use (including energy used in coal transformation) accounts for nearly 30% of total final energy consumption.
+When supplemented by non-energy use, the share for the post-AR5 period (2015-2019) stands on average close to 40% of final energy consumption, and at 28.5% of primary energy use.13 With an account of indirect energy use for the generation of power and centralised heat to be consumed in industry, the latter scales up to 37%.
+Industrial energy use may be split by: material production and extraction (including coal transformation): 51% on average for 2015-2019; non-energy use (mostly chemical feedstock): 22%14; and other energy use (equipment, machinery, food and tobacco, textiles, leather, etc.): 27%.
+Energy use for material production and feedstock15 makes about three guarters (73%) of industrial energy consumption and is responsible for 77% of its increment in 2015-2019 (based on IEA 2021a).